+In recent years pupils have left to study the following degree courses.

+University

+Abervstwyth Bangkok

+Bristol Cardiff

+Leeds

+Course

+Business Information Techn Medicine

+Veterinary Medicine

+Chemistry

+Archaeology Biological Science

+Chemistry

+Modern Languages and International Relations

+Politics and Economics Product Design Business and Manage

+Full cello scholarship

+MOVING ON

-MOVING ON SIXTH FORM DESTINATIONS We are very proud of our examination results and our record in enabling pupils to achieve their ambitions.
+SIXTH FORM DESTINATIONS

+We are very proud of our examination results and our record in enabling pupils to achieve their ambitions.

 A large proportion of our pupils progress to higher education on leaving Stover School, many of whom have started degree courses at different universities in all parts of the country, including traditional and new universities.
-The majority have progressed to prestigious Russell Group universities, including the University of Exeter, University of Bath, Bristol University and Durham University.
+The majority have progressed to prestigious Russell Group universities, including the University of Nottingham, University of Bristol, Durham University, University of Manchester and the Royal Northern College of Music.

 You can be confident that, by studying at Stover School, we will prepare you to face the future with confidence.

+@StoverSchool

+facebook.com/ StoverSchool

+stover.co.uk